oden-labs/predictions-trader/readme.md

 Use the existing arbitrage strategy or create your own.
 Currently supports Drift and PolyMarket.
 If you would like to add another connector, please open an issue or message me on X at https://x.com/ashish24rawat.

-Currently working on
+Currently working on a cross exchange market making strategy.

 ## DISCLAIMER

 The bot in BETA and will most probably contain bugs.
 Use at your own discrection.
 YOU MAY LOSE FUNDS.
+Roadmap

+- [✅] Drift & Polymarket connectors
+- [] arb strat (in progress)
+- [] test script
+- [] cross exchange MM

 ## Prerequisites